koiti-yano/QRKalmanFilterR/README.md

 # QRKalmanFilterR
-An R implimentation of Square root Kalman Filter using only QR decompositions by Kevin Tracy.
+An R implimentation of Square root Kalman Filter using only QR decompositions.
+All codes are tentative.
+Any comments are welcome in discussion.

 # References
 Kevin Tracy, (2022), "A Square-Root Kalman Filter Using Only QR Decompositions," https://arxiv.org/abs/2208.06452